The Virtual Currency Regulation Review: Cayman Islands

 The beneficial ownership legislation requires certain companies to maintain details of their beneficial owners and related legal entities on a beneficial ownership register.

 If a virtual asset business is established as a Cayman company, the company will need to provide the full name, residential address and identification document details of any entity or person holding more than 25 per cent of the shares or control of the company.
-If the company is an issuer in respect of an ICO, whether the company will be required to disclose any details in respect of the holders of tokens pursuant to the beneficial ownership legislation will depend on the rights attaching to such tokens.
+If the company is an issuer in respect of an ICO, whether the company will be required to disclose any details in respect of the holders of tokens pursuant to the beneficial ownership legislation will depend on the rights attaching to the tokens.

 Aside from the basic filing requirements, a relevant entity that does not carry on any relevant activity is not required to satisfy the ES Test.